Should You Come Out to Your Parents?

 However, despite all of these benefits, sometimes it might not be a good idea for gay or lesbian (or bisexual or transgender) people to come out to their parents.
 Yes, you read that right — this openly gay writer is actually recommending that sometimes it is best to stay in the closet — and here's why.

-Despite the evidence that Americans are getting more tolerant of gay and lesbian people, parents still reject their children when they come out — ejecting them from their homes and ceasing all financial support.
+Despite the evidence that Americans are becoming more tolerant of gay and lesbian people, parents still reject their children when they come out — ejecting them from their homes and ceasing all financial support.
 Some even react with violence.
 Other parents may feel as if their children died — and they no longer recognize the person they raised from infancy.
 Kids (and adults) who are considering coming out may have a hard time understanding and coping with these reactions.

 So, as you can see, the decision to come out is rarely easy and must be approached with caution.
 Here are some guidelines to help you decide.